thomaskeggin/gen3sis_sandbox/readme.md

 hope) too boring.
 Let’s start with two imaginary species: one in the Atlantic (*Pisces atlanticus*), and one the Pacific (*Pisces pacificus)*.
-To make it interesting, let’s make the Atlantic species a temperature generalist, and a depth specialist, and *vice versa* for the Pacific species.
+To make it interesting, let’s make the Atlantic species a temperature generalist and a depth specialist, and *vice versa* for the Pacific species.

 | species           | temperature | depth      |